valdidar/valdidar/README.md

-- 👋 Hi, I’m @valdidar
+-  Hi, I’m @valdidar
-- 👀 I’m interested in making something new
+-  I’m interested to take part in exiting projects
+-  I've learned full stack web development at Smartknower and did two projects there.
-- 🌱 I’m currently learning web development
+-  I’m currently learning DSA in java on Coding Ninja
-- 💞️ I’m looking to collaborate on ...
+-  I’m looking to collaborate on ...
-- 📫 How to reach me ...
+-  How to reach me ...

 <!---
 valdidar/valdidar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.